Alfred R. Kelman

-A mass communications graduate scholar (1959) studying public opinion at Boston University under the aegis of WGBH, a senior research fellow at the MIT Center for International Studies, he also served as a principal of Medcom (1968), a publicly traded company and pioneer of the learning industry in the dissemination of medical knowledge to physicians and the public.
-As the producer, director, and co-creator of the groundbreaking CBS documentary series The Body Human (1977), a cinematic exploration of the relationship between biochemistry, medicine, and human behavior, he opened the door to Lifeline, a documentary television series on NBC.
+Kelman is a graduate scholar in mass communications (1959) and studied public opinion at Boston University under the auspices of WGBH, also serving as a senior research fellow at the MIT Center for International Studies.
+In 1968, he became a principal of Medcom, a publicly traded company pioneering in the dissemination of medical knowledge to physicians and the public.
+As the producer, director, and co-creator of the groundbreaking CBS documentary series The Body Human (1977), which explored the relationship between biochemistry, medicine, and human behavior, he paved the way for Lifeline, a documentary television series on NBC.

-Kelman is a three-time winner of the Directors Guild of America Award for Outstanding Documentary Feature and a seven-time Emmy winner for Lifeline and The Body Human.
-He is one of the few documentary film makers who moved from nonfiction to a 25-year career as a producer of films and miniseries for television.
+Kelman has won the Directors Guild of America Award for Outstanding Directorial Achievement in Documentary three times and has earned seven Emmy Awards for his work on Lifeline and The Body Human.
+He is notable for his transition from documentary filmmaking to a 25-year career producing films and miniseries for television.

 Biography

-Kelman's earliest success was in producing and directing The Face of Genius, a documentary about the life of Nobel Prize–winning playwright Eugene O'Neill, nominated for an Academy Award in 1966, marking the first time that a film originally produced for television was recognized by the Academy of Motion Picture Arts and Science as a nominee for Best Documentary Feature.